you27-mohamed/COVID-19-classification-using-different-ML-classifier/README.md

 **Code/**: Contains Jupyter notebooks or other code files showcasing the implementation and evaluation of different classifiers.

+**Decomentation/**: Contains PDF descripe the methodology , results , disscution and concolusion of the project.

 **README.md**: Provides an overview of the project, installation instructions, and usage guidelines.

 **LICENSE**: Specifies the open-source license governing the use, modification, and distribution of the code.